 Individuals who reside in an institution such as a hospital, rehabilitation facility, or shelter with a guaranteed length of stay of not more than 30 days.

-GENERAL ASSISTANCE POLICIES

 Section 36.
 Effective Date of Assistance

 The beginning date of aid (BDA) shall not precede the date of application.
 Aid shall begin on the date of application, or the date on which the applicant meets all eligibility conditions, whichever is later.